 #1 Die Hard Trilogy

 I have given up writing the rest of the article because I cannot do this next game any justice whatsoever.
 Someone else has kind of already talked about it in the best possible way.
-Just watch this video we put up and it will be all fine.
+Just watch this we put up and it will be all fine.